Outdoor Orlando: The Thrills of Parasailing Above Walt Disney World

 Here's how it works: You hop in a boat, learn the safety procedures, get geared up with a harness and life jacket, and then, you are lifted into the air.
 Before you know it, you're 400 feet up, higher than Epcot's Spaceship Earth.
 It basically feels like you are sitting on a swing, and it is a surprisingly smooth and gentle ride.
-Along the way, you'll spot many of the Disney resorts, Cinderella Castle, the Orlando Eye and Universal Orlando.
+Along the way, you'll spot many of the Disney resorts, Cinderella Castle, ICON Orlando and Universal Orlando Resort.

-Never fear: It doesn't matter if you're a newbie; this is the perfect place to learn.
+Never fear: It doesn't matter if you're a newbie, because this is the perfect place to learn.
 After all, Sammy Duvall is a former world champion.
-He's got four world titles, 80 professional wins, was the first guy to jump over 200 feet, is in the International Hall of Fame and in the USA Hall of Fame.
+He's got four world titles, 80 professional wins, was the first guy to jump over 200 feet, and is in the International Hall of Fame and the USA Hall of Fame.
 Likewise, his staff members are trained to make you comfortable and encourage you.

 The parasail boat takes up to six guests and riders can come for no charge.
 You need to be 6 years old to fly.
 Your weight, or your combined weight with someone else, needs to add up to 130 pounds and be less than 330 pounds.

 Your best bet is to make a reservation, especially in the summertime.
 They do allow walk-in appointments, though, based on availability.
 Plan to go early in your vacation, and it's smart to go early in the morning when the wind and lake conditions are best.